Attention: Here be dragons

 Création de conteneurs personnalisés

 It is possible to create a custom container using a script.
-Here is an example of a container that fits children to its rect size:
+Here is an example of a container that fits children to its size:

 extends Container